chiefmikey/name-generator/README.md

 Full stack text generator with dynamic results built from public data sources

-- Developed user interest from constructing unique results influenced by client input
+- Introduced collaborative fluidity with separation of concerns using Vue Single File Components
-- Refined data availability by shaping information received from a variety of external APIs
+- Refined data availability by shaping public information received from a variety of external APIs
-- Minimized response times by serving common data from a persistent NoSQL database
+- Minimized response times by serving frequently used data from a persistent NoSQL database

 ## **Name Generator** is all you need to succeed with your mid-life "rebrand"